 The EFL Cup or English League Cup has been known by many different names over the years.
 Currently sponsored by Carabao, it has been previously known as the Capital One, Carling, Coca-Cola and Rumbelows Cup.
-Although not as prestigious as the FA Cup, it is seen as a major trophy and has been won by one of the Premier League’s ‘big 6’ for the last 5 seasons.
+Although not as prestigious as the FA Cup, it is seen as a major trophy and has been won by one of the Premier League’s ‘big 6’ for the last seven seasons.

 In a busy footballing calendar, there are often plenty of squad changes for EFL Cup matches, so we will pick through the matches on offer to provide the best betting options available, with previews prior to each round.

 EFL Cup Betting Tips – 29th September to 1st October 2020

 We have eight fourth round Carabao Cup ties to look forward to across the week, starting with Tuesday’s clash between London rivals Tottenham Hotspur and Chelsea.
 Wednesday sees three all-Premier League clashes, plus a big giant-killing opportunity for Newport who host Newcastle United.
 On Thursday night, Liverpool and Arsenal meet at Anfield, while Villa host Stoke and Brentford take on Fulham.
 If the last round was anything to go by, we’re in for some action-packed games and plenty of goals.